cwendorf/EASI/docs/Functions/README.md

 _standardize_| functions that calculate standardized effect sizes and their confidence intervals _analyze_ | functions that combine the _estimate_, _plot_, _test_, and _standardize_ procedures into a single analysis

-Each of these types can be applied to different targets or objects:
+Generally speaking, these procedures then can be applied to different targets or objects:

 Suffix | Description
 --- | ---
-_Means_| functions that examine all individual groups or level means _Difference_ or _Comparison_ | functions that examine a difference/comparison among two group or level means _Contrast_ | functions that examine a contrast among all of the group or level means _Pairwise_ | functions that examine all possible unadjusted pairwise comparisons among the group or levels means _Relational_ | functions that provide arelational (standard) and relational (comparative) intervals
+_Means_| functions that examine all individual groups or level means _Difference_ | functions that examine a difference/comparison among two group or level means _Contrast_ | functions that examine a contrast among all of the group or level means _Pairwise_ | functions that examine all possible unadjusted pairwise comparisons among the group or levels means _Relational_ | functions that provide arelational (standard) and relational (comparative) intervals